olaroos/deepnetnotes/basics.md

 - **Stacked GRU/LSTM**:
 Stacking multiple GRU/LSTM on each other.
 The output from the first layer of GRU/LSTM is the input to the second layer.
 The output from the final layer is feed to a linear-layer.

+- **Seq2seq with Global Attention**: [[medium seq2seq attention]]
+Doing sequence to sequence transformation using RNNs as encoder and RNNs as decoder with global attention between.
+The encoder usually uses multiple layers (not more than 2-3) and bi-directional LSTM/GRUs.

 - **ULMFIT**: - [[medium ULMFIT]]
 Haven't read the whol article.
 ULMFIT is preprocessing text, then training with a custom dropout for embeddings and hidden layers in RNNs which need to be zeroed out in a different way than weights in a linear-layer.